filipkloucek/Hackpad/README.md

 - Just followed hackclub's guided tutorial.
 It was really fun.
 Looking forward to make my own stuff :)
 / update // added a few extra things.
-Prolly gonna use this for Spotify
+Prolly gonna use this for Spotify / firmware made by AI for now.
+I can'T code but gonna learn that too.
 Used parts:

 - 4x Cherry MX Switches